NUG01/NUG01/README.md

 # NUG01

 ## Introduction
-👋 Hi, I’m Nugo.
-This repository contains config files for my GitHub profile.
+👋 Hi, I’m Nugo, welcome to the jungle.

 ## About Me
 - 👀 I'm a Laravel/React Full Stack developer.